mrochon/ClaimsEncryption/README.md

       </TechnicalProfiles>
     </ClaimsProvider>

 You can run this policy using this [link](https://mrochonb2cprod.b2clogin.com/mrochonb2cprod.onmicrosoft.com/oauth2/v2.0/authorize?p=B2C_1A_CRYPTOsignup_signin&client_id=68f6e047-5204-471a-b94b-b0df615e8ea0&nonce=defaultNonce&redirect_uri=https%3A%2F%2Foidcdebugger.com%2Fdebug&scope=openid&response_type=id_token&prompt=login).
-The entered *Display Name* will show as encypted in the displayed token.
+The entered *Display Name* will show as encrypted in the displayed token.

 ## Deployment

 You can clone the provided code and deploy it into your own Azure subscription and B2C tenant.

-I have published the REST functions as a multi-tenant AAD application so you should be able to consent it into your B2C tenant. enter the following request into a browser:
+I have published the REST functions as a multi-tenant AAD application so you should be able to consent it into your B2C tenant.
+Enter the following request into a browser:

     https://login.microsoftonline.com/<your B2C tenant>.onmicrosoft.com/oauth2/v2.0/authorize?client_id=a4938349-59ca-4238-b70d-1549ed19292d&response_type=code&response_mode=form_post&state=dummy&nonce=dummy&scope=openid